-In study 2, youth were randomly assigned to one of four different forms: (1) definition + the word "bully," (2) the definition-only, (3) the word "bully"-only, and (4) definition + the words "bully" and "harassment."
-Based on findings from study 1 (presented later in the text), a form that included neither the definition nor the word "bully" was not included.
-The definition was modified slightly from study 1 to improve readability-"more than once" and "more than just 1 day" were used instead of "are repeated" and "happen over time."
+In Study 2, youth were randomly assigned to one of four different forms: 1) Definition + the word 'bully', 2) the Definition-only, 3) the word 'bully'-only, and 4) Definition + the words 'bully' and 'harassment'.
+Based upon findings from Study 1 (presented below), a form that included neither the Definition nor the word 'bully' was not included.
+The definition was modified slightly from Study 1: to improve readability, "more than once" and "more than just one day" were used instead of "are repeated" and "happen over time."

-Across all four forms, youth who indicated they had been bullied through at least one mode were asked three follow-up questions: (1) Was it by someone who had more power or strength than you?
-This could be because the person was bigger than you, had more friends, was more popular, or had more power than you in another way, (2) Was it repeated, so that it happened again and again?, and (3) Did it happen over a long period?
+Across all four forms, youth who indicated they had been bullied through at least one mode were asked three follow-up questions: 1) Was it by someone who had more power or strength than you?
+This could be because the person was bigger than you, had more friends, was more popular, or had more power than you in another way., 2) Was it repeated, so that it happened again and again?, and 3) Did it happen over a long period of time?
 We mean more than a week or so?

-Because of budget limitations, victimization type and environment were not queried in study 2.
+Due to budget limitations, victimization type and environment were not queried in Study 2.